triplefox/macrobie/README.md

 Checklist for testing Macrobie functionality:

 1. Startup behaviors
-  *1a.
+  - [x] 1a.
 No config data(DebugWipeConfig)
-  *1b.
+  - [x] 1b.
 Existing config data
-  1c.
+  - [x] 1c.
 Extraneous config data
-  1d.
+  - [x] 1d.
 Unreadable config data
 2. Add device
-  *2a.
+  - [x] 2a.
 Add a new device
-  *2b.
-Quit without saving after adding the device and verify that it was not written *2c.
-Save and verify that the save identified the device with the correct data *2c.1.
-Identified by name and local address
+  - [x] 2b.
+Quit without saving after adding the device and verify that it was not written
+  - [x] 2c.
+Save and verify that the save identified the device with the correct data
+  - [x] 2c.1 Identified by name and local address
-  *2c.2.
-Identified by full USB address
+  - [x] 2c.2 Identified by full USB address
-  *2c.3.
-Both name and full address
+  - [x] 2c.3 Both name and full address
-  *2d.
+  - [x] 2d.
 Add two of the same device and make sure they are disambiguated correctly.
 3. Remove device
-  *3a.
-Attempt to remove devices when none are added *3b.
+  - [x] 3a.
+Attempt to remove devices when none are added
+  - [x] 3b.
 Remove device successfully
-  *3c.
+  - [x] 3c.
 Verify that device removal was saved
 4. Edit device
-  *4a.
+  - [x] 4a.
 Add a new binding
-  *4a.1.
-Add a phrase binding
+  - [x] 4a.1 Add a phrase binding
-  *4a.2.
-Add a script binding
+  - [x] 4a.2 Add a script binding
-  *4a.3.
-Add a folder binding
+  - [x] 4a.3 Add a folder binding
-  *4a.4.
-Add a layer change binding
+  - [x] 4a.4 Add a layer change binding
-  *4b.
+  - [x] 4b.
 Remove a binding, then cancel.
 Verify that it still exists.
-  *4c.
+  - [x] 4c.
 Remove a binding, then save.
 Verify that it was removed.
 5. Run
-  *5a.
+  - [x] 5a.
 Verify phrase binding
-  *5b.
+  - [x] 5b.
 Verify script binding
-  *5c.
+  - [x] 5c.
 Verify folder binding
-  *5d.
+  - [x] 5d.
 Verify layer change binding
-  *5e.
+  - [x] 5e.
 Can we exit cleanly?